ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Conclusion

 \section{Conclusion}

-We introduced ContextFlow, a contextually aware flow matching framework that leverages spatial priors and biologically motivated constraints to learn more plausible trajectories from snapshot spatial transcriptomic data, addressing a central challenge of existing methods.
-The entropic variant of ContextFlow is theoretically grounded, which always yields OT couplings constrained by prior knowledge, promoting stability and consistency with the imposed contextual constraints.
-Across three diverse datasets, we showed that ContextFlow consistently improves over state-of-the-art baselines even in challenging \textit{Initial Value Problem} sampling settings, underscoring the importance of our contextually informed priors.
-In addition, we demonstrated that our framework reduces the number of biologically implausible couplings and results in coherent and temporally consistent developmental trajectories while maintaining strong quantitative performance across Wasserstein, MMD, and Energy metrics.
-These results highlight the value of embedding biological context into generative flow models.
-Future works can adapt our methods to reconstruct tissues and learn spatial latent dynamics by formulating the flow in space (rather than time), or leverage multi-marginal OT formulations for optimizing temporal flows.
-Looking forward, ContextFlow offers a principled foundation for modeling perturbations and disease progression, bridging generative power with biological interpretability.
+We introduced ContextFlow, a contextually aware flow matching framework that leverages spatial priors and biologically motivated constraints to learn more plausible trajectories from snapshot spatial transcriptomic data.
+Our experiments showed that the entropic variant of ContextFlow (CTF-H) outperforms existing baselines, even in challenging IVP sampling settings.
+In particular, our method effectively reduces the number of biologically implausible couplings and generates more temporally consistent developmental trajectories, while maintaining strong quantitative performance across $2$-Wasserstein, MMD, and Energy metrics.
+These results highlight the value of embedding proper biological context into flow-based generative models.
+Future work can adapt our methods to reconstruct tissues and learn spatial latent dynamics by formulating the flow in space (rather than time), or by leveraging multi-marginal OT formulations to optimize temporal flows.
+Looking forward, our ContextFlow framework offers a principled foundation for modeling perturbations and disease progression, potentially bridging generative power with biological interpretability.